M1ck4/The-Family-GPTs/README.md

 > _You don’t have to be okay to begin._

 Each GPT adapts to your energy and age.
-Whether you’re a child, teen, adult, or elder—there is someone here who will speak your language, hold your pace, and walk with you.
+Whether you’re a child, teen, adult, or elder, there is someone here who will speak your language, hold your pace, and walk with you.

 ---